aliennist/crm-data-cleaning/README.md

-# CRM Data Cleaning & Validation
+# CRM Data Quality & Cleaning Operations

 ## Overview
-This project demonstrates how I clean, validate, and prepare CRM lead data for downstream sales and operations use.
+This project demonstrates a complete CRM data quality workflow, from raw lead ingestion to validation, deduplication, and production of an ingestion-ready dataset for sales and operations teams.

+The focus is on enforcing data governance rules, improving data reliability, and documenting measurable impact.

 ## Problem
 Incoming CRM data often contains: